atayahmet/react-axios-token-provider/README.md

 React Axios Token Provider package is a make easy what repetitive processes.
 For example handle access token or refresh token management process easly.

+## Why

+It can be preferred to reduce repetitive practices for authentication operations in projects.

+## Features

+- Access token management
+- Refresh token management
+- Csrf/Xsrf token management

 ## Installation

 Use the package manager **yarn** or **npm** to install `react-axios-token-provider`